-- d.
+d.
 Continued Education: For students who desire and have the aptitude to pursue additional education, the WYCA will provide general counseling services, to include help selecting a school or program, preparing an application for admission (excluding fees), and preparing an application for financial aid.
-With the exception of the educational award (see above), the program makes no representation as to provision of financial aid for continued education or training. - 2.
-Successful Completion: Successful completion of the Washington Youth ChalleNGe Academy is based upon growth in each of the eight core components and development of a complete Cadet Achievement Plan (CAP).
-Completion date is June 14, 2024, and we will conduct an appropriate Commencement ceremony.
-The student must meet the following requirements to receive a Certificate of Completion from the Washington Youth ChalleNGe Academy: - a.
+With the exception of the educational award (see above), the program makes no representation as to provision of financial aid for continued education or training.

+2. Successful Completion: Successful completion of the Washington Youth ChalleNGe Academy is based upon growth in each of the eight core components and development of a complete Post Residential Action Plan (PRAP).
+We will conduct an appropriate Commencement ceremony the last day of the residential phase.
+The student must meet the following requirements to receive a Certificate of Completion from the Washington Youth ChalleNGe Academy:

+a.
 Life Coping Skills.
-Demonstrated by the enhancement of self-esteem and self-worth, understanding of basic economics and personal financial management, drug and alcohol avoidance strategies, and coping strategies such as dealing with conflict, death or separation of loved ones, skills required to obtain and maintain employment, understanding group dynamics and developing win-win strategies through conflict resolution techniques. - b.
+Demonstrated by the enhancement of self-esteem and self-worth, understanding of basic economics and personal financial management, drug and alcohol avoidance strategies, and coping strategies such as dealing with conflict, death or separation of loved ones, skills required to obtain and maintain employment, understanding group dynamics and developing win-win strategies through conflict resolution techniques.

+b.
 Academic Excellence.
-Demonstrated by improving academic grade levels as determined by the TABE test, completion of high school credits, pursuit of post-secondary education, pursuit of continuing education, obtaining a remedial basic education, computer awareness and literacy, and awareness of library use for general purpose. - c.
+Demonstrated by improving academic grade levels as determined by the TABE test, completion of high school credits, pursuit of post-secondary education, pursuit of continuing education, obtaining a remedial basic education, computer awareness and literacy, and awareness of library use for general purpose.

+c.
 Job Skills Training.
 Demonstrated by exploring vocational/technical school options, demonstration of academic skills such as research and writing, entry-level job skills training and awareness, completion of a resume and mock interviews, and understanding of career field clusters.
-Cadets will participate in the Armed Services Vocational Aptitude Battery (ASVAB). - d.
+Cadets will participate in the Armed Services Vocational Aptitude Battery (ASVAB).

+d.
 Responsible Citizenship.
 Demonstrated by knowledge and understanding of the U.S. Constitution and government to include the voting process and respect for law and order, and appreciation and understanding of service to country/state/community through volunteerism and the military.
-Cadets who are eligible will register to vote and for Selective Service. - e.
+Cadets who are eligible will register to vote and for Selective Service.

+e.
 Leadership/Followership.
-Demonstrated by understanding group dynamics and understanding the importance of roles within groups, emphasis on practical applications of multiple leadership/followership in student activities, understanding the ethical and moral dimensions of leadership, and understanding the responsibilities of leadership/followership.
-Cadets will successfully complete a leadership/ followership assessment. - f.
-Health Hygiene and Sex Education.
+Demonstrated by understanding group dynamics and understanding the importance of roles within groups, emphasis on practical applications of leadership/followership in student activities, understanding the ethical and moral dimensions of leadership, and understanding the responsibilities of leadership/followership.
+Cadets will successfully complete a leadership/ followership assessment.

+f.
+Health & Hygiene and Sex Education.
 Demonstrated by understanding the effects of substance abuse on physical health and well-being, understanding proper nutrition and daily diet, understanding sexually transmitted diseases and infections, and understanding the achievement of good health through a holistic approach that combines physical and spiritual well-being.
+Parents or Guardians desiring to have their minor Cadet opt-out of the "healthy sexual practices" portion of our Health & Hygiene core component may notify our Registered Nurse.